Gregor MacGregor: Family and childhood

 Gregor MacGregor was born on Christmas Eve 1786 at his family's ancestral home of Glengyle, on the north shore of Loch Katrine in Stirlingshire, Scotland.
 He was the son of Daniel MacGregor, an East India Company sea captain, and his wife Ann (née Austin).
 The family was Roman Catholic and part of the Clan Gregor, whose proscription by King James VI and I in 1604 had been repealed only in 1774.
-During the proscription, the MacGregors had been legally ostracised to the extent that they were forbidden to use their own surname—many of them, including Gregor's celebrated great-great-uncle Rob Roy, had participated in the Jacobite risings of 1715 and 1745.
+During the proscription, the MacGregors had been legally ostracised to the extent that they were forbidden to use their own surname—many of them, including Gregor's great-great-uncle Rob Roy, had participated in the Jacobite risings of 1715 and 1745.
 MacGregor would assert in adulthood that a direct ancestor of his had survived the Darien scheme of 1698, the ill-fated Scottish attempt to colonise the Isthmus of Panama.
 Gregor's grandfather, also called Gregor and nicknamed "the Beautiful", served with distinction in the British Army under the surname Drummond, and subsequently played an important role in the clan's restoration and rehabilitation into society.

 Little is recorded of MacGregor's childhood.
 After his father's death in 1794, he and his two sisters were raised primarily by his mother with the help of various relatives.
 MacGregor's biographer David Sinclair speculates that he would probably have spoken mainly Gaelic during his early childhood, and learned English only after starting school around the age of five-and-a-half.
 MacGregor would claim in later life to have studied at the University of Edinburgh between 1802 and 1803; records of this do not survive as he did not take a degree, but Sinclair considers it plausible, citing MacGregor's apparent sophistication and his mother's connections in Edinburgh.